top of page

 An Introduction to the Green Zone

 I talk about the Green Zone a lot.
-The term "Green Zone" comes from The Zones of Regulation created by Leah Kuypers, an occupational therapist who developed the system to help children struggling with sensory regulation and emotional control.
+The term "Green Zone" comes from The Zones of Regulation created by Leah Kuypers, an occupational therapist who developed the system to help children struggling with sensory and emotional regulation.

 I show my clients the chart and we talk about what emotional regulation is and why it's important.
-I support my clients in learning about their Green Zone, how they can tell they are in it and when they are not.
-But for many parents, we are so focused on our children, that learning to pay attention to our own needs is a tough transition to make.
+I support my clients in learning about their Green Zone, how they can tell what zone they are in it and when they have shifted zones.
+But for many parents, we are so focused on our children that learning to pay attention to our needs is a new experience.

 We are in the Green Zone when we are: